PolyglotParrot/PolyglotParrot/README.md

   Replies at UTC+8.
 I'll get back to you within 48 hours.

-  What I’ve been coding lately (in progress):
+  What I’ve been coding lately:
   <a href="http://tiny.cc/jm2u001"
      target="_blank"
      rel="noopener noreferrer"